How To Improve Your Gut Health

 Are you suffering from acne, facial redness, hypersensitive skin, hormonal breakouts, eczema or rosacea?
-Alongside bloating, indigestion and an irritable bowel, these skin conditions can have the same root cause; poor gut health and gut function.
+Alongside bloating, indigestion and irritable bowel, these skin conditions can have the same root cause; poor gut health and gut function.
 Gut Replenish has been created to help you balance your gut microbiome and achieve healthy, radiant skin.
 Read on to find out how to balance your gut bacteria for a glowing complexion!

 The health of our gut is often overlooked as one of the critical factors in determining the health of our skin.
-However more and more research is showing that an unbalanced gut microbiome and Small Intestinal Bacterial Overgrowth (SIBO) can be linked to eczema, rosacea and even acne.
+However, more and more research is showing that an unbalanced gut microbiome and Small Intestinal Bacterial Overgrowth (SIBO) can be linked to eczema, rosacea and even acne.
 The skin, which is our largest organ, is really a mirror for what is going on inside our bodies.
 In order to heal your skin and achieve a clear, radiant complexion, you need to start with your gut!

 There is an intricate link between the health of your gut and skin so it makes sense that a happy gut is fundamental to a clear and radiant complexion.
 If you want to find out more about how your skin and gut are linked see our post here.

-As a naturopath I was wanting to design a product which would assist my customers in achieving a balance of good and bad bacteria in their gut.
+As a naturopath, I was wanting to design a product which would assist my customers in achieving a balance of good and bad bacteria in their gut.
 Whilst there are many products designed to "heal" the gut lining, few products facilitate the balancing of gut bacteria to "weed" out the bad guys and facilitate the proliferation of "good" gut bacteria.
 For instance, probiotics provide untargeted strains of microbes to your gut which may not be needed whilst prebiotics may be fuelling unwanted strains of microbes.
 Antibiotics may be exterminating both good and bad bacteria without replenishing.

 Gut Replenish contains polyphenol-rich superfoods such as cacao, carob, berries and grape seeds.
 These compounds provide a balancing-biotic™ function in the digestive system, not only replenishing but also restoring the harmony of the gut bacteria ratios.
-If you have tried other digestive supplements with lacking results, polyphenols may be the missing ingredient you need that works with your gut to restore optimal healthy balance of your microbiome.
+If you have tried other digestive supplements with lacking results, polyphenols may be the missing ingredient you need that works with your gut to restore an optimal healthy balance of your microbiome.

-Alongside the use of Gut Replenish, I recommend the below ten step gut healing protocol to heal and balance your gut.
+Alongside the use of Gut Replenish, I recommend the below ten-step gut healing protocol to heal and balance your gut.
 These ten steps include: